Taylor Glacier: Marvin Nunatak

 A prominent nunatak 1 nmi south of Depot Nunatak, rising to 2,090 m on the west side of Cassidy Glacier, to the west of the Quartermain Mountains.

 Presumably first seen by BrNAE, 1901–04, from nearby Depot Nunatak.

-Named by US-ACAN in 1992 after Ursula B. Marvin, Smithsonian Astrophysical Laboratory, Cambridge, MA; field party member, Antarctic Search for Meteorites (ANSMET) expedition to Victoria Land, 1978–79 and 1981–82; field work at Seymour Island, 1984–85; member of the Advisory Committee to the Division of Polar Programs, NSF, from 1983.
+Named by US-ACAN in 1992 after Ursula Marvin, Smithsonian Astrophysical Observatory, Cambridge, MA; field party member, Antarctic Search for Meteorites (ANSMET) expedition to Victoria Land, 1978–79 and 1981–82; field work at Seymour Island, 1984–85; member of the Advisory Committee to the Division of Polar Programs, NSF, from 1983.